 5) When the wig is completely dry, you can brush it and style it as you usually would.

 Wigs need to be washed approximately once a month.

 Remember, no heat!
 Do not expose your wig to heat over 160 degrees or so.
 For example, avoid opening an oven, standing near a grill, or putting the wig under a lamp.

 CancerCare’s Wig Clinic

-The social workers who maintain CancerCare’s Wig Clinic at our New York City headquarters recognize that appearance-related effects of cancer treatment can be difficult for many women.
-The Wig Clinic aims to empower women diagnosed with cancer to look and feel their best during treatment and beyond; to cope with dignity and confidence.
+CancerCare’s oncology social workers recognize that appearance-related effects of cancer treatment can be difficult for many individuals.
+The Wig Clinic aims to empower those diagnosed with cancer to look and feel their best during treatment and beyond; to cope with dignity and confidence.

 Getting Emotional Support

 The emotional and physical changes associated with cancer are often overwhelming.
 Oncology social workers are licensed professionals who counsel people affected by cancer, providing emotional support and helping people access practical assistance.
 CancerCare’s oncology social workers are available to help face-to-face, online or on the telephone to find local resources, free of charge.
 To learn more, visit www.cancercare.org or call 800-813-HOPE (4673).

 Edited by Allison Moskowitz, LCSW